About THE CONFERENCE

-Join us in Varna, 14–16 October 2026, for the LTER-BG International Scientific Conference 2026 that will bring together scientists, environmental experts, practitioners, decision- and policy-makers, stakeholders, and LTER site and platform coordinators and team members.
-The conference aims to share findings and explore challenges in whole-ecosystem studies characteristic for the European Long-Term Ecosystem Research Network, critical zone, and socio-ecological Research Infrastructure (eLTER RI), as well as to foster interdisciplinary dialogue and strengthen the science–policy–society interface.
+Join us in Varna, 14–17 October 2026, for the LTER-BG International Scientific Conference 2026 that will bring together scientists, environmental experts, practitioners, decision- and policy-makers, stakeholders, and LTER site and platform coordinators and team members.
+Basing on the whole system approach characteristic for the Integrated European Long-Term Ecosystem, critical zone and socio-ecological Research Infrastructure (eLTER RI), the conference aims to share findings, explore challenges to the future of long-term ecosystem research, as well as to foster interdisciplinary dialogue and strengthen the science–policy–society interface.

 The conference will provide a platform to reflect on past achievements, discuss current challenges, and explore future perspectives for long-term ecosystem research in the context of global environmental change, biodiversity loss, and sustainability transitions.
 Contributions addressing terrestrial, freshwater, coastal, critical zone, and socio-ecological systems are welcome.
 Particular emphasis will be placed on studies that leverage long-term data to examine ecosystem dynamics, resilience, and responses to environmental change.